appflower/appflower-docs/getstarted/3_1_create_a_new_model.md

 Click to the "'title" column.
 Key in a song title, then press the ***tab*** key.
 The cursor jumps to next column.
 Keep repeating this until all the columns are filled.
 Pressing tab in the last column will insert a new row automatically.

-NOTE: ***Always leave the "id" field blank!*** It will be automatically filled in by the system when you push the save button.
+NOTICE: : ***Always leave the "id" field blank!*** It will be automatically filled in by the system when you push the save button.

 You should take a break now.
 Have a coffee and some snacks, check your favorite blog.